nimarty/hackypi-handout/README.md

 # Hacky Pi Handout :robot:
 This repository contains context information to the security challenges created in https://github.com/nimarty/hackypi/.

-## Structure
-For each security challenge there should be a folder with the same name in this repository, e.g. chatty-charly, or relaxed-rachel.
-If a challenge requires some precompiled binaries to run under Linux, they should be placed together with documentation in the subdirectory.

 ## Challenges
 - [chatty-charly](chatty-charly/chatty-charly.md)
 - [relaxed-rachel](relaxed-rachel/relaxed-rachel.md)